syncfusion-content/uwp-docs/uwp/SfCellGrid/Custom-Cell-Type.md

 * Create a Custom Cell Renderer class
 * Associating the Custom Cell Renderer to SfCellGrid

-## Creating a new Custom Cell Type(SfCalendar) in SfCellGrid
+## Creating a new Custom Cell Type(SfCalendar)

 ### Create a Custom Cell Renderer class

 Create a custom class "CalendarCellRenderer" by overriding the `GridVirtualizingCellRenderer` class to define the custom renderer element.
+Here the display element is `TextBlock` whereas the edit element is loaded as `SfCalendar`.

+{% tabs %}
+{% highlight c# %}

+public class CalendarCellRenderer : GridVirtualizingCellRenderer<TextBlock, SfCalendar>
+{
+    public CalendarCellRenderer()
+    {

+    }
+}

+{% endhighlight %}
+{% endtabs %}

 To load the `SfCalendar` in the edit mode of a cell, create a new `SfCalendar` control in `OnCreateEditUIElement` method.
 In `OnInitializeDisplayElement` method, initialize the display UI element `TextBlock` which is to be loaded in the cell of SfCellGrid and in `OnInitializeEditElement` method, initialize the edit UI element `SfCalendar` which is to be loaded in the cell of SfCellGrid while in edit mode.
 Otherwise it will load the default display and edit UI element in the cells.

 When the edit UI element is loaded in the cell, `OnEditElementLoaded` event is invoked and focus is set to the UI element(SfCalendar).
-When the selected date in SfCalendar Control is changed, `SelectionChanged` event is invoked and set the selected date as value.
+When the selected date in `SfCalendar` Control is changed, `SelectionChanged` event is invoked and set the selected date as value.
 The `GetControlValue` and `GetFormattedText` methods returns/updates the value and formatted text of the current rendered element(SfCalendar/TextBlock) in the cell.

 {% tabs %}